TomasGarciaDev/CV/README.md

 Keeping myself up to date with the changes that my industry is having has always been a highly enjoyable part of what I do.
 Seen where trends are going or what new update in a piece of software or hardware is coming.
 As well as solidifying the fundamental concepts of what I do, giving me a solid foundation to absorb these new changes and challenges.
 As a musician every project was bringing at least one new element, technological or skills base, that was new to me that I have to quickly learn and apply with confidence.
 I am currently deepening my knowledge of React and Rails looking to gain a solid foundation and more advanced features.

 **Clean and Simple Code**
 I take pride in the quality of my code, striving to ensure that it is well-tested, flexible, and readable.
-I follow both DRY and SOLID principles where I can.
-A good example is my [Bank Tech Test](https://github.com/TomasGarciaDev/bank_tech_test) where a followed a TDD approach and achieved over 95% test coverage.
+I pay immense attention to detail, and I follow both DRY and SOLID principles where I can.
+A good example is my [Bank Tech Test](https://github.com/TomasGarciaDev/bank_tech_test), where I followed a TDD approach and achieved over 95% test coverage.
-This is a mindset that comes not just as a Dev, as a musician, I have always looked for the solution that I think works best, and is the simplest for the situation.
-Trying to build projects on very small tasks and with clarity.
+This mindset comes not just as a Dev but as a musician; I have always looked for the solution that I think works best and is the most straightforward—trying to build projects on minimal tasks and clarity.

 ## Education